 Some children will not even be aware that there is anything to tell – their situation is normal to them and they may think that every child goes through this.

-Fresh Start-new beginnings get involved once a child has taken the difficult step of coming forward and disclosing the abuse they are suffering.
-A professional, someone who is either a social worker, Police, SARC, Health or Education will then make a referral to Fresh Start-new beginnings.
-We offer a range of therapies, through one to one sessions with a trained therapist.
-We also offer group support through our young people’s groups and parents groups.
-We are here for the whole family, including parents, grandparents and siblings.
+Fresh Start new beginnings get involved once a child has taken the difficult step of coming forward and disclosing the abuse they are suffering.
+A professional, someone who is either a social worker, Police, SARC, Health, or Education will then make a referral to Fresh Start new beginnings.
+We offer a range of programmes, through one-to-one sessions with a trained specialist.
+We also offer group support through our young people’s groups and parents’ groups.
+We are here for the whole family, including parents, grandparents, and siblings.
 When someone comes forward to report sexual abuse, it puts a huge strain on a family, so we work with the whole family to help make sense of what is happening.

-In the past 12 months we have received over 250 referrals for children and young people across Suffolk, Norfolk and North Essex.
-Our waiting list is continually increasing and we need additional resources to help every child whom is referred.
+In the past 12 months, we have received over 250 referrals for children and young people across Suffolk and Norfolk.
+Our waiting list is continually increasing and we need additional resources to help every child who is referred.
 We need your support to enable us to reach every child who is so desperately in need of our help.

 There are many ways you can get involved – either by making a one-off donation, supporting us regularly with a monthly donation taking on the challenge of a lifetime, or offering your skills to help with our fundraising.